NAVIGATING ITALY’S CYCLING LANDSCAPE

 Terrain

 The Giro d'Italia is renowned for its challenging terrain, making it traditionally tougher than the Tour de France, especially in terms of climbing.
-This is largely due to Italy's diverse landscape, offering a plethora of mountains for the race route.
+This is largely due to Italy's diverse landscape.
 Unlike the Tour, which mainly ventures between the Alps and the Pyrenees, the Giro explores various mountain ranges throughout Italy.

 From the Alps in the north to the Appennini along the country's spine and even Mount Etna in Sicily down south, the Giro showcases a wide array of challenging climbs.
 Here, riders face a mix of long, steady climbs and short, punchy ascents, adding another layer of complexity to the race.
 The unpredictable weather conditions in the Appennini can further intensify the challenge, with riders contending with rain, wind, and even snow at higher elevations.